 The Modern Employee Values Beautiful, Flexible Workspaces

-In the same study, 53 percent of workers said they valued having the ability to work in different locations, with 19 percent of workers saying they’re happier in flexible workspaces and 34 percent saying they feel more creative.
+While it is easier to manage a certain aesthetic in a permanent office space, businesses can also seek it out from co-working companies.
+In the same study, 53 percent of workers said they valued having the ability to work in different locations, with 19 percent of workers saying they are happier in flexible workspaces and 34 percent saying they feel more creative.

 The Cost of Ignoring Flexibility